 On 3/21/18 I capacity tested a 2014 100Ah TPPL AGM battery that has been charged “properly“.
 Properly defined as a minimum of .4C in charge current (40A for a 100Ah battery) per manufacturer minimum current guidelines.
 Bulk-voltage bv is set to 14.8V bv for 12 minutes, then to 14.7V Av for 5 hours.
 This is 5:18 at constant voltage, temp compensated and an alternator float of 13.8V.
 The other charging equipment on the boat is solar, set similarly but a 2 hour absorption vs. 5 hours (due to the low current), and with float set to 13.4V.

 The battery delivered 96.54Ah out of it’s 100Ah rating.
 A month earlier I tested a 2016 version of the identical battery.
-It had been charged only by a stock Hitachi alternator and an improperly programmed Blue Sky solar controller.
+It had been charged only by a stock Hitachi alternator only.
 It delivered 56.83 Ah’s.
+The correct absorption voltage and a long enough absorption duration matter and can make big differences in bank longevity.

 Charging Batteries Correctly is Critical